Alex DeBrincat Game Preview: Red Wings vs. Flyers

 DeBrincat Season Stats Insights

-- In DeBrincat's 29 games played this season he's scored in nine of them, but has yet to post a multi-goal effort.
+- DeBrincat has averaged 18:15 of ice time this season (with a plus-minus of -1).

+- DeBrincat has a goal in 10 games this season out of 32 games played, including multiple goals four times.

-- DeBrincat has a point in 17 games this year (out of 29), including multiple points five times.
+- DeBrincat has a point in 18 games this season (out of 32), including multiple points six times.

-- In 13 of 29 games this year, DeBrincat has had an assist, but no games with multiple assists.
+- DeBrincat has an assist in 13 of 32 games this year, but has not recorded two or more in a game so far.

-- Given his moneyline odds, DeBrincat has an implied probability of 39.2% of going over his assist prop bet.
+- There is an implied probability of 37.7% of DeBrincat going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.